yesodweb/yesod-cookbook/Persistent-entity-syntax.md

 ## Sum types

 You'll frequently want to store an enum of values in your database.
-For example, you might note a `Person`'s employment status as being `Employed`, `Unemployed`, or `Retired`.
+For example, you might describe a `Person`'s employment status as being `Employed`, `Unemployed`, or `Retired`.
 In Haskell this is represented with a sum type, and Persistent provides a Template Haskell function to marshall these values to and from the database:

 ```haskell
 -- @Employment.hs